 Prep the old floor to ensure a sound, flat base

 It all starts with careful floor prep.
-With the right preparation and adhesive, vinyl flooring can be installed over almost any clean, dry surface.
+With the right preparation and adhesive, learning how to install vinyl flooring can be installed over almost any clean, dry surface.
 If you plan to install it over concrete, check for excess moisture by gluing down a 3 x 3-ft. piece of vinyl flooring and taping the edges.
 After 72 hours, try to pull up the vinyl.
-If it comes up easily, there's too much moisture in the concrete to install a sheet vinyl floor.
+If it comes up easily, there’s too much moisture in the concrete to install a sheet vinyl floor.
 In some cases, vinyl can be glued directly to old vinyl, ceramic tile and wood floors, but special fillers and glue-down procedures are needed.
 Check with the manufacturer for specific instructions for these types of installations.

 Start by removing the base shoe or baseboard molding and the threshold or carpet strips at the doorway.
 In a bathroom, remove the toilet and the sink if it’s a pedestal (Photo 1).
 It’s usually too much work to remove a vanity cabinet, which isn’t hard to cut around anyway.
 Even if you’re going over the old flooring with 1/4-in. underlayment, cut out or reattach loose vinyl and fill low spots with a hardening type of floor filler first so the underlayment will lie flat (Photo 3).